zillionare/python-project-wizard/README.md

 Cookiecutter template for a Python package, forked from [audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage).

+For those who don't know what cookiecutter is: cookiecutter is like a scaffold tool, a wizard that help you create new porject from template.

 * GitHub repo: https://github.com/zillionare/cookiecutter-pypackage/
 * Documentation: https://zillionare.github.io/cookiecutter-pypackage/
 * Free software: BSD license

 ## Features

-This template contains the following features:
+This template will help you create new Python project that contains the following features:

 * [Poetry](https://python-poetry.org/): Manage version, dependancy, build and release
 * [Mkdocs](https://www.mkdocs.org): Writting your docs in markdown style